lockss/lockss-rtd-manual/docs/installing/downloading.rst

 .. rubric:: Section Summary

-The next task is to download the LOCKSS Installer.
+This section describes how to download the LOCKSS Installer with the LOCKSS Downloader.

 .. note::